AArcher-Okta/aarcher-spa-vue-app-okta-sign-in-upgraded/README.md

-# This repo is intentionally excluding index.js within the okta directory to hide the client ID
+# This repo is intentionally excluding the okta directory which contains detials about the client_id and issuer